 A helpful model to consider why we fall back on this is the Dreyfus model of skill acquisition.
 Diving deep is intuitive or absorbing, while communicating at the level required to succeed as a manager is difficult and requires conscious focus.

-A Strategy To Improve
+A Strategy to Improve

 Identifying maladaptive behaviours is the first and most difficult step to becoming better - if you’ve just reached this milestone: congratulations!
 The rest is fairly easy though time-consuming.